EDIflyer/linux-notes/docs/server-setup/webhooks_setup.md

 - **Block Common Exploits:** True
 - Request a new SSL certificate with Force SSL, HTTP/2 Support, HSTS Enabled, HSTS Subdomains all checked

+!!! danger "Reconfigure firewall"
+    `ufw` must be reconfigured to allow communication from Docker to the host, otherwise the incoming webhook requests will just time out:
+!!! quote "Enable & start webhook.service"
+    ``` bash
+    sudo ufw allow from 172.19.0.0/16 to any && \
+    sudo ufw reload && \
+    sudo ufw status
+    ```

 Go to the Settings > Webhooks page on Github for the relevant repository and click 'Add webhook'

 - **Payload URL:** `https://webhook.(servername).(tld)/hooks/redeploy` (e.g., `https://webhook.alanjrobertson.co.uk/hooks/redeploy`)